xtrf/rigi-ios-sdk/README.md

 ![](Docs/Screens/import-localization-2.png)

 <br>

 ### Check the translations in the Simulator

 After importing, you can check the translated text in Xcode.

-Use the **Xcode String Catalog inspector** to check the imported translations.
+Use the **Xcode String Catalog view** to check the imported translations for each language and their translation state.

 ![](Docs/Screens/translated-1.png)
 <br>

-Use the **Xcode Simulator** to view the texts in action in the app.
+Next use the **Xcode Simulator** to view the translations in the running app.

 <p align="center" width="100%">
 <img src="Docs/Screens/translated.png" width="400">
 </p>

-The translated texts are now visible in the project!

 ## Add new strings

-After adding new strings to your Xcode project, make sure to export and upload them to the Rigi server.
+After adding new strings to your Xcode project, also make sure to export and upload them to the Rigi server.

 Then import the updated **pseudo language** file back into the project before captuting new previews.